 For the past fifteen years or so, acupuncture for IVF has been on the radar.
 There have been many studies done, usually hyper-focused on a single moment or two of the IVF process such as the day of embryo transfer or egg collection.
 Researchers are still trying to find out if, when, how and why acupuncture supports women undergoing IVF.

 We prefer to support women throughout the process, including the months leading up to a cycle if that’s where you are now.
-Research suggests that acupuncture is beneficial for reducing anxiety, and we believe that this effect alone brings the most mileage when women and their partners are using acupuncture on the fertility path.
+Acupuncture can be beneficial for promoting relaxation and reducing anxiety, and we believe that this effect alone brings a lot of mileage when women and their partners are using acupuncture on the fertility path.

 Treatment at our clinic

 At Ocean Acupuncture, our practitioners take a whole-person approach.

 We listen to you, to your history and what you’ve learned so far.
 We discuss with you your goals, and where you’d like to be.
 We then construct a Treatment Plan that is unique to you.
 We provide specific strategies and actions that move you towards your goals in an integrated way.
 This may include:

 - Chinese herbal medicine (usually not during medicated phases of IVF)